kevinyee628/kevinyee628/README.md

 - 👋 Hi, I’m @kevinyee628
 - 👀 I’m interested in RS.
 - 🌱 I’m currently learning LLM for RS.
-- 🌱 DiDi->Little Red Book->Meituan
+- 👨🏻‍💻 DiDi -> Little Red Book -> Meituan

 <!---
 kevinyee628/kevinyee628 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.